 The Bankruptcy Rules are available online in free, unannotated versions from Cornell's Legal Information Institute and from the Administrative Office of the United States Courts.
 The Administrative Office's website also provides access to the Official Forms and additional procedural forms.

 Individual bankruptcy courts also issue their own local rules and forms, which are available at the courts’ websites.
 See, for example, the website of United States Bankruptcy Court for the Eastern District of North Carolina in Raleigh, which includes Local Rules and Orders and Local Forms.
-In addition, an annotated version of the local rules of popular corporate bankruptcy venues like New York and Delaware can be found in the Local Rules and Practices Toolkit in the bankruptcy practice area on Practical Law (accessible through Westlaw).
+In addition, an annotated version of the local rules of popular corporate bankruptcy venues like New York and Delaware can be found in the Local Rules and Practices Toolkit in the bankruptcy and restructuring practice area on Practical Law (accessible through Westlaw).

 A. Books and Treatises